 The Peggy Notebaert Nature Museum is temporarily closed.

 (We loved this museum when we visited.
 One of Chicago’s hidden gems, located in Lincoln Park.
 (Read our review.)
 Thursdays are suggested donations day for Illinois residents, year round.)

 Free day savings: $30

-The Brunk Children’s Museum of Immigration is closed until further notice.
+The Brunk Children’s Museum of Immigration is temporarily closed.